passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 know nearly enough about ships to figure out which was the quietest.
 She also couldn't take the one she had flown before, as it only had a capacity of 6 beings, 8 in a squeeze.
-There were fifteen students (not counting herself) studying at the Temple, plus Master Skywalker, minus the bastard, minus two who were currently away.
+There were fifteen students (not counting herself) studying at the Temple, plus Master {{Skywalker}}, minus the bastard, minus two who were currently away.
 None of the other teachers were here, either.
-Lor San Tekka was traveling.
+{{LSTekka}} was traveling.
 So she picked the newest of the slightly-larger shuttles.
 New had to mean quieter, right?

-Now that she knew where he was and in what shape, she lifted all the rocks and debris in the way at once, but did not wake Master Skywalker up.
+Now that she knew where he was and in what shape, she lifted all the rocks and debris in the way at once, but did not wake Master {{Skywalker}} up.
 He would just go off and off the bastard, and as satisfying as that would be... not something she could afford.
 So she simply floated him into a cabin.

-Then she went to see Drace, an older Miraluka who Sylla was the closest with, of all the students.
+Then she went to see {{Drace}}, an older Miraluka who Sylla was the closest with, of all the students.

 Waking him up was easy.
 Convincing him to come with was not.
 She tried pointing him to the bastard's presence; still loud, and still dark.

 "I can see a dark presence, yes, and very strong.
-But I cannot say whether that is young Ben" Sylla flinched "or someone else.
+But I cannot say whether that is young {{Ben}}" {{Sylla}} flinched "or someone else.
 From here, it seems more likely to be someone else.
 Although..." he trailed off, turning towards her.

 "Although what?" she asked.